 Exercise makes every cell more sensitive to insulin, meaning glucose enters your cells more efficiently.
 As a result, the brain cells or neurons do not face any glucose deprivation.
-Therefore, minimising the risk of type 3 diabetes.
-Regular physical activities can reduce your risk of developing type 3 diabetes or Alzheimer’s disease by 50%.
+This minimises the risk of type 3 diabetes.

 A. Type 3 diabetes describes Alzheimer’s caused by insulin resistance inside the brain.
 It is the term to represent the link between diabetes and Alzheimer’s risk.
 However, type 3 diabetes is not an officially recognised health condition.

-A. There is no cure for type 3 diabetes.
-However, you can control it through a healthy diet, regular exercise, and prescription medicines.
+A. While there is no cure for type 3 diabetes you can control it to a great extent through a healthy diet, regular exercise, and prescription medicines.
 Medications are available to slow the condition’s progression or treat its symptoms.

 A. Despite lacking a cure, you can slow, stop, and in some cases, even reverse the long-term effects of diabetes through a proper exercise regimen.
 In addition, it can help shed weight and promote healthy insulin levels, leading to a path to remission.

 A. Yes, type 3 diabetes is a form of insulin resistance that results in symptoms mimicking Alzheimer’s disease.
 Unofficially, people call Alzheimer’s disease type 3 diabetes because the neurons in the brain become unable to respond to insulin.